About the USC TCORS

 The USC-TCORS Career Enhancement Core is dedicated to developing the next generation of tobacco regulatory science researchers.
 Our programs provide career-building opportunities that integrate deep scientific expertise with a strong understanding of regulatory issues.
 We oversee the Pilot Research Program, which supports junior investigators as they pursue independent research aligned with our Center’s integrative theme.
 In addition, we offer resources and mentorship to help postdoctoral scholars expand their professional networks and gain visibility within the broader Tobacco Regulatory Science (TRS) community.

-Core Lead(s): Caryn Lerman, PhD and Raina Pang, PhD
+Core Lead(s): Raina Pang, PhD

 Measures and Materials Core